Review: KrisFlyer UOB Credit Card

 Online Travel

-UOB has a specific whitelist of OTAs which are eligible for 3 mpd, which includes all the usual heavy hitters like Booking.com and Trip.com.
-For obvious reasons, the KrisFlyer UOB Credit Card can’t explicitly let you earn bonus miles with any airline outside the SIA Group, but a simple workaround is to book via Expedia or UOB Travel.
+The whitelist includes all the usual suspects like Agoda, Airbnb, Hotels.com and Trip.com.
+For obvious reasons, the KrisFlyer UOB Credit Card can’t explicitly let you earn bonus miles with any airline outside the SIA Group, but you can still book them via Expedia or UOB Travel instead.

 Transport